vasilis22/kallipos/README.md

 The source files are read from the `text` folder, which is a git submodule, ie a link to another repo.

+You might need to edit the `figure` lua filter to point at the current folder `.`

 There is a bash script `make_latex.sh` which can be modified in order to prepare the desired output format.